Extracting Color Properties from Tailwind CSS

 Image.png

-Now let's create a className for fill that can be in fill and a className for stroke that can only be in stroke, which is what I wanted.
+Now let's create className that can go into fill for fill and className that can only go into stroke for stroke, which was the functionality I wanted.

 interface IconProps {